 Walking – Check the tides first.
 If the tide is up, you’ll find more beach on the right (as you face the sea).

 Walk 1: Heading left (less beach, especially if the tide is up).
 This walk takes you to Overstrand and onto Cromer, but needs to be well timed as the tides come up very high, often reaching the cliffs and leaving you no room for walking on the beach (especially between Mundesley and Overstrand).
+Keep away from the cliffs – there are landslides.
 Walk past Trimingham, onto Overstrand, which has a lovely cliff top cafe.
 You can get a bus back to Mundesley, or alternatively walk on to Cromer.

 Walk 2: Heading right – this will take you past Bacton and onto Happisburgh and is one of our favourite family walks.
 It passes Bacton Gas Terminal and a good half way point is the Poacher’s Pocket pub, where you can find good beer, pub grub and dogs are welcome.
 After following the promenade at Walcott (ice cream vans stop here in the summer) you begin to pass the cliffs where you will see some massive sea erosion .
 Avoid walking underneath the cliffs; as there can be landslides.
 Keep going until you reach the access point just under the red and white lighthouse – this will take you in to the village of Happisburgh, with its own working and independently run red and white striped lighthouse.
 Happisburgh is also a place of enormormous archaeological interest; there is evidence that the earliest Northern Europeans arrived here, on the beach.
 Walking into the village, you’ll find a cafe and and Hill House pub.
 We normally end our walk here, with a pub lunch, getting a taxi back to Mundesley.
 The alternative is the circular walk, which may not be possible due to erosion of the cliff path (so please check first).